Peroral Endoscopic Myotomy (POEM Procedure)

-Queensland Gastroenterology performs Peroral Endoscopic Myotomy (POEM) procedures to treat achalasia and other oesophageal disorders when considered appropriate by our consultant Gastroenterologists.
+POEM procedures (Peroral Endoscopic Myotomy) are used to treat achalasia and other oesophageal disorders in patients when considered appropriate by our consultant Gastroenterologists.

 The POEM procedure uses an endoscope and creates incisions in the oesophagus lining to pass the endoscope further past the stricture and releases muscle fibres to allow swallowing.
 The doctor will then use endoscopic clips to close all incisions.